This summary of modern physics in one table is written

 the answer for the last 50 years has been:

-yes, the standard model with massive
+yes, quantum field theory and the standard model with massive

-neutrinos describes all observations about particles.
+neutrinos describe all observations about particles.

 For thermodynamics, the answer for the last 100 years has been: